SheGeeks

 In his post, Risely noted some unmoving concerns for the Disqus commenting system:

-So, could I bring the comments back into Wordpress if I chose?
+So, could I bring the comments back into WordPress if I chose?
 From this discussion, it seems the answer is no but they are working on it.
 And what happens if Disqus goes the way of the dodo?
 Did I just lose everything?
 Also, it seems as if you can’t moderate your own comments inside WP anymore.
 Apparently, they are working on a plug-in for that.
 So, not only are all my comments now on a remote server, but I have to separately log into a remote server to moderate them?

 His first question seems to be the only true reasonable concern one should have.
 For his second concern, if Disqus went bye-bye, yes your comments would too.
 However, last month Disqus didn’t go bye-bye for me.
 Instead, my domain did.